-Two hurt after vehicle hurtles over steep bank near Arrowtown
+One dead, one injured after vehicle hurtles over steep bank near Arrowtown

-At least two people are hurt after a vehicle hurtled about 50m down a steep bank on a remote 4WD track in Macetown near Arrowtown.
+A person has died and a second has been injured after a vehicle hurtled about 50m down a steep bank on a remote 4WD track in Macetown near Arrowtown.

 A police media spokesperson confirmed they were called by St John to the serious single-vehicle crash on a remote 4WD track shortly after 12 noon.